tailosinc/vl53l0x-linux/README.md

 	* Check for timeout (like in single ranging)
 	* End with `.stopContinuous()`

-See `examples/single.cpp` for reference and [Multiple sensors section](#multiple-sensors) for instructions how to use multiple sensors at once.
+See `examples/single.cpp` for reference on single range reading and [Multiple sensors section](#multiple-sensors) for instructions how to use multiple sensors at once.
+For reference on continuous ranging see `examples/continuousMultipleSensors.cpp`, combining this approach with using multiple sensors at once.

 #### Building your code using the library
 Add `VL53L0X.h` to include path, link against built `libvl53l0x.so`.